Code-Institute-Submissions/reaction-game/README.md

  While playing, the player can see the score increase as well as the reaction time between each "clicked" target.
  My intention is that the player is given instant feedback on their performance to motivate interaction with the game.

- The game ends after 60 seconds and a pop-up box display the final score with an option to resume the game or return to the home page.
+ The game ends after 60 seconds and a pop-up box display the final score with the option to resume the game.

 ***Player 1***
  > *I am a new player and I want to spend some short offtime while playing a fun game to test my performance in some way.